Jdotp121/Threat-Modelling-Project/README.md

 ## Controls Required

-- Regular security audits using ASVS specifically targeting the Solaris Health 360 application to detect vulnerabilities and weaknesses in its security measures.
+- Regular security audits using ASVS specifically targeting the Taskhub application to detect vulnerabilities and weaknesses in its security measures.
-- Patch management to ensure the Solari Health 360 application and its underlying technologies are up-to-date and protected against known vulnerabilities.
+- Patch management to ensure the Taskhub application and its underlying technologies are up-to-date and protected against known vulnerabilities.
-- Comprehensive employee training on phishing awareness to educate users of the Solaris Health 360 application about the risks of phishing attacks and how to identify and report suspicious emails.
+- Mitigation against DDoS: Rate limiting, load balancing, DDoS protection.
-- Implementation of a Web Application Firewall (WAF) tailored to the Solari Health 360 application's traffic to monitor and filter incoming requests for malicious activity.
+- Comprehensive employee training on phishing awareness to educate users of the Taskhub application about the risks of phishing attacks and how to identify and report suspicious emails.
-- Deployment of Multi-factor Authentication (MFA) to enhance authentication security and prevent unauthorized access to the Solari Health 360 application.
+- Implementation of a Web Application Firewall (WAF) tailored to the Taskhub application's traffic to monitor and filter incoming requests for malicious activity, to detect and block SQL injection attempts at the network level.
+This adds an extra layer of defense against known SQL injection patterns.
-- Continuous network traffic monitoring to detect and respond to suspicious activity within the Solari Health 360 application's infrastructure.
+- Deployment of Multi-factor Authentication (MFA) to enhance authentication security and prevent unauthorized access to the Taskhub application.
-- Implementation of Role-based Access Control (RBAC) within the Solari Health 360 application to limit access to sensitive health data and functionalities based on user roles and permissions.
+- Continuous network traffic monitoring to detect and respond to suspicious activity within the Taskhub application's infrastructure.

 # Threat Modelling Process Summary